Glossary of SEM terms

 Appliance: Originally, SEM was sold as a physical appliance that you deployed on your network.
 Today, SEM is the virtual image of a Linux-based appliance.

 CMC: A command-line interface you can use to interact with the SEM Manager VM to perform routine administrative tasks without root access.
+(Historical note: CMC stands for Contego Management Console, Contego being the original creators of SEM.)

 Connector: In SEM, a connector is a stand-alone file that allows SEM to monitor and interact with third-party vendor products, for example a firewall, an anti-virus application, a router, and so on.
 Each connector is named after the specific product that it is designed to support.